Skip to main content

 How to Choose the Right Costa Rica eSIM

 Not sure which provider to pick?
-Here’s the decision tree:
+Use this decision tree:

-• Want the most plan options and operator choice?
+• Want the best overall coverage with operator flexibility?
 Get Airalo

-• Want the absolute cheapest daily plans for a short trip?
-Get Trip.com
+• Want the lowest per-GB price for a budget trip?
+Get Saily

-• Need unlimited data and you work primarily from your phone?
+• Need unlimited data for remote work or heavy use?
 Get Holafly

-• First time using an eSIM and want to test for free?
+• First time using eSIM and want a risk-free trial?
 Get Nomad eSIM

-• Combining Costa Rica with Panama, Belize, or Colombia?
+• Combining Costa Rica with other Central American countries?
 Get Simify

 By Trip Length

-One to two weeks: The 5-10GB range from Saily ($14.99-$22.99) is the sweet spot for most travelers — covers navigation, social media, messaging, and occasional video calls.
-Remote workers doing light video call schedules should consider Holafly’s 10-day unlimited at $34.
+One to two weeks: The 5GB range from Saily ($15.99) is the sweet spot.
+Road-tripping between the volcano, beach, and cloud forest consumes data primarily through navigation.
+Remote workers should consider Holafly’s 10-day unlimited at $34.

-Two weeks to a month: Holafly’s 15-day ($47) or 30-day ($57) unlimited plans make sense for heavy data users.
-Budget-conscious travelers can stretch Saily’s 20GB plan ($39.99) if they supplement with hotel and cafe WiFi for heavy work sessions.
+Two weeks to a month: Holafly’s 15-day ($47) or 30-day ($57) unlimited plans become the smart choice for heavy users.
+Budget travelers can stretch Saily’s 10-20GB plans if they supplement with hotel WiFi.

-Over a month: Consider a local Kölbi SIM — cheaper per GB for extended stays, and you get a local phone number for booking local services.
-See our Costa Rica internet guide for the full breakdown on local carriers and plans.
+Over a month: Consider a local Kolbi SIM — significantly cheaper for extended stays.
+See our Costa Rica internet guide for details.

 Final Verdict: Our Top Costa Rica eSIM Picks

-After 120+ speed tests and 3 weeks across 6 Costa Rican regions, here are our definitive recommendations:
+After 100+ speed tests across 6 Costa Rican regions, here are our definitive recommendations:

-Best for first-timers: Nomad eSIM — Free trial removes all risk.
-Ideal for travelers testing their first eSIM.
+Best for first-timers: Nomad eSIM — Free 3-day trial removes all risk.
+Test the technology before committing money.

 Frequently Asked Questions